Pat McAfee: Professional career

 McAfee was named the AFC Special Teams Player of the Month for September 2014.
 He led the NFL in punting average (45.6 yards) and touchbacks on kickoff (24), and converted the NFL's only two successful onside kicks in the first four weeks of the season.
 In Week 6, against the Houston Texans, McAfee converted his third onside kick of the season, recovering the ball himself after it traveled the necessary 10 yards.
 On December 23, 2014, McAfee was selected to play in his first Pro Bowl, and on January 2, 2015, he was selected by the Associated Press as the First Team All-Pro punter.

 In Week 3 of the 2015 season, McAfee earned AFC Special Teams Player of the Week against the Tennessee Titans.
 During this season he nearly entered a game as emergency quarterback after all three of the team's three listed quarterbacks on the team came down with injuries; however, he never officially took the field.
 McAfee held the role of emergency quarterback at the Colts throughout his tenure with the team, and was one of only four punters in the NFL to hold the role near the end of his career.
 He was also called on to throw the football during special plays involving a fake punt.
 On December 20, 2016, McAfee was named to his second Pro Bowl.

-Despite being a punter, McAfee had several notable tackles in his career, including a hit on Trindon Holliday in Week 7 of the 2013 season, about which TV commentator Cris Collinsworth said "Pat McAfee is going to be legend among kickers everywhere."
+Despite being a punter, McAfee had several notable tackles in his career, including a hit on Trindon Holliday in Week 7 of the 2013 season, about which television commentator Cris Collinsworth said "Pat McAfee is going to be legend among kickers everywhere."
 He ended his career with 21 solo tackles, the third most for a punter in NFL history.